dgw0103/InteractionSystem/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 # Interaction system
 It helps player be able to interact other object.
-Also, some samples using interaction system is included.<br><br>
+If you find any improvable points after using this package, please don't hesitate to let me know about that.<br><br>

 ## The things you can do with this module is following...<br>
 ><b>1.
 It can create Interaction object.</b><br>